Eni Fully-funded Masters Scholarships for African Students at University of Oxford 2022/2023

 - MSc African Studies

 - MSc Economics for Development

 - MSc Global Governance and Diplomacy

-- The scholarships will be awarded on the basis of both academic merit and potential and financial need.
-Preference will be given to applicants who have clear ambitions to use their accumulated learning to benefit their home country after graduation.
+- The scholarships will be awarded based on both academic merit and potential and financial need.
+Preference will be given to applicants with clear ambitions to use their accumulated learning to benefit their home country after graduation.

-Number of Scholarships: Five (5) scholarships will be awarded: one winner from each country
+Number of Scholarships: Three (3) scholarships will be awarded

 Value of Scholarship